michalsadowski/MCW-Big-data-and-visualization/Hands-on lab/HOL step-by-step - Big data and visualization.md

 In this exercise, you will create an Azure Data Factory pipeline to copy data (.CSV files) from an on-premises server (your machine) to Azure Blob Storage.
 The goal of the exercise is to demonstrate data movement from an on-premises location to Azure Storage (via the Integration Runtime).

-### Task 1: Create copy pipeline using the Copy Data Wizard
+### Task: Create copy pipeline using the Copy Data Wizard

 1. Within the Azure Data Factory overview page, select **Copy Data**.